Twinkle337/PPSreport/report.md

 ------------

 Experiment NO.14:
-Write a code to print Program to find Area, Perieter, Volume of a Circle.
+Write a code to print Program to find Area, Perimeter, Volume of a Circle.

 ```C
 #include<stdio.h>